RJbalikian/rs-hvsr/gpsd_update/Readme.md

 sudo systemctl enable --now gpsd-i2c.service
 ```

-You will likely need to rest the service and deamon:
+You will likely need to reset the service and deamon:

 ```bash
 sudo systemctl start gpsd-i2c.service